mweidner037/position-strings/algorithm.md

 1. **Waypoint nodes**: Labeled by the ID of the `PositionSource` that created it, sorted arbitrarily.
 The ID ensures that positions created by different `PositionSource`s are distinct: each `PositionSource` only returns positions whose _final_ waypoint node uses its own ID.
 2. **valueIndex nodes**: Labeled by an integer, sorted by magnitude.
 When a `PositionSource` creates positions in a left-to-right sequence, instead of appending a new waypoint node each time, it reuses the first waypoint node and just increases the valueIndex.
 That causes the position string length to grow logarithmically instead of linearly.
 3. **Side nodes**: Labeled by a bit "left side" (0) or "right side" (1).
 The actual position at a node, and all of the node's right-side descendants, use "right side"; all of its left-side descendants use "left side".
-We then acheive the in-order traveral order (left descendants) < (node itself) < (right descendants), by setting "left side" < "right side" and by sorting each path before its suffixes (like lexicographic order).
+This ensures that all left descendants are less than the position at a node, which is less than all right descendants.

 ### `createBetween`

-In terms of the tree structure, `Position.createBetween(left, right)` does the following:
+In terms of the tree structure, `PositionSource.createBetween(left, right)` does the following:

 1. If `right` is a descendant of `left`, create a left descendant of `right` as follows.
-First, create a new waypoint node that is a left child of `right` (replacing `right`'s final "right side" bit with "left side").
+First, create a waypoint node that is a left child of `right` (replacing `right`'s final "right side" bit with "left side").
 Then append the next new valueIndex node (usually 0) and a "right side" node, to fill out the 3 layers.
 Return that final node.
 2. Otherwise, see if we can just increase `left`'s final valueIndex, instead of lengthing its path.
 This is allowed if (a) `left`'s final waypoint node uses our ID, and (b) `right` doesn't use that same waypoint node.
 If so, look up the next unused valueIndex for that waypoint (stored in `PositionSource`), then use `left` but with that final valueIndex.
-3. If not, create a right descendant of `left` like in case 1: append a new waypoint node, the next new valueIndex, then "right side"; return that final node.
+3. If not, create a right descendant of `left` like in case 1: append a waypoint node, the next new valueIndex, then "right side"; return that final node.

 You can check that the resulting node lies between `left` and `right`, and that this procedure satisfies properties 4-6 from the [README](./README.md).